MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

     * [Verify the remote agent configuration](#IosVerify)

-* If you see unexpected errors when trying to build the Blank App template, see [Re-install the Cordova CLI pre-processor](#vstac).

     > [!WARNING]
     > If you are migrating a project from an earlier version of Visual Studio, see this [migration information](https://github.com/Microsoft/cordova-docs/blob/master/known-issues/known-issues-vs2015.md#known-issues—visual-studio-2015) (github).